makeitMVPadmin/Member/README.md

 Welcome to Communiti's Member feature!
 As a Member Management Tool for Communiti, this repository focuses on member management with a unique integration of engagement tools, aiming to carve out its own niche in the market landscape.

-Tomas was here :o
-Danielle is here :D

 ## Table of Contents

 - [Getting Started](#getting-started)